bizswoop-development/bizprint-api/packages/@bizswoop/docs/HTTP.md

 ### General request info:

-For requests that contain JSON body it is required to pass along in Header:

-*   key: Content-Type
-*   value: application/json

 When making **GET** or **DELETE** request, along the way we are passing next query parameters:

 *   publicKey